jgillman/JoelGillman.com/content/posts/2015-01-09-why-is-my-internet-slow-mtr-can-help.md

 - troubleshooting
 - tutorial
 title: Why is my internet slow?
 MTR can help
+description: "Learn how to use MTR (My Traceroute) to diagnose network slowdowns and identify where internet connectivity issues are occurring."
 ---

 Sometimes I'm trying to load a site up in my browser and it suddenly gets